spuxx1701/potber-api/README.md

-# potber API
+# potber-api

 ## Description

-potber API is a RESTful API for the german board [forum.mods.de](https://forum.mods.de) built with [Nest](https://github.com/nestjs/nest).
+potber-api is a RESTful API for the german board [forum.mods.de](https://forum.mods.de) built with [Nest](https://github.com/nestjs/nest).
 The API is a modern JSON API that comes with full OpenAPI documentation and follows REST meticulously.

 ## How to use the API